The Botanical Cemetery

 Lot 50-Kanyanyapilla: Bi-cultural Ecological and Cultural Regeneration

-Self-guided Cemetery Audio Tour telling the story of the settling of McLaren Vale - COMING SOON.
+Self-guided Cemetery Audio Tour telling the story of the settlers of McLaren Vale - COMING SOON.

 Cemetery and Garden Curator and custodian Hope Lovelock Deane and her daughters have up to eight generations of connections to this State Heritage site, this corner of the town and the Willunga Basin area, with connections to over 30 settler families.
 See About